How do you treat a chalazion? What is a chalazion? What are the different presentations of a chalazion?

 Whenever draining chalazia, the following points must be followed:

-• drainage is with vertical incisions on the conjunctival side of the tarsus unless the lesion is erupting through the skin of the eyelid
+• Drainage is with vertical incisions on the conjunctival side of the tarsus unless the lesion is erupting through the skin of the eyelid

 • Only make vertical incisions and not horizontal like some textbooks portray.
 And certainly do not create vertical and horizontal incisions and excize parts of the tarsus as some ophthalmic books illustrate.
 There is no reason to sacrifice the tarsal plate unless a biopsy is being obtained (see below)

-• beware of involvement of surrounding Meibomian glands.
+• Beware of involvement of surrounding Meibomian glands.
 It is not uncommon to find other glands adjacent to the inflamed or blocked Meibomian gland to also be affected.
 They will also need draining.
 We frequently apply the two-finger pressure technique to chalazia that we drain to ensure that we also drain any surrounding inspissated glands

 Chronic chalazion of the left lower eyelid which has been present for more than six months.
 Presents as a non-tender but firm mass.
 These are best treated with incision and curettage and injection of steroids.
 The thickened lining will take some weeks to improve

-Chronic meibomianitis
+Chronic Meibomianitis

 Chronic Meibomianitis resulting in recurrent multiple chalazia.
 These patients may need systemic tetracyclines besides incision and curettage of inflamed chalazia